 There are many benefits that an inbound 1300 or 1800 number can bring to a business.
 These range from being a national number that is fully portable and not restricted to a geographical area, to the benefits that a wide range of call handling and routing options deliver to a business operation.

 Boost Business Presence and Project a More Significant Image

+Most businesses find attracting and retaining customers an on-going challenge.
 Inbound numbers make the business look more significant and project an image that installs confidence.
-Attract more clients by being seen as more than just a local business.
+And that leads to more customer enquiries and higher retention rates.

 Enhance Your Marketing and Gain an Edge on Competitors

 Inbound numbers make it more appealing for customers to call the business.
 13 and 1300 numbers attract a local call rate and calls to 1800 numbers are free when dialled from an Australian phone line, including mobiles.
 These are great incentives for customers to call your business.

 Improve Brand Awareness with Phone Names and Phone Words

 Improve brand awareness and promote your business name, product or service through a Phone Name or a Phone Word.
 Inbound numbers are available in many more variations than landline numbers.
 These include phone words that can spell the name of the business, product or service through the alphanumeric keypad.

 Gain functionality and improve the call handling process with the large selection of features and functions that inbound numbers come with.
 Impress your callers while improving business operations.

 Unlike most landline numbers, inbound numbers are not restricted to a local exchange.
 They don't have a local number prefix which means they are truly an Australia wide national number and will not hold your business back from generating sales from outside your local area.